 Flies are a menace that everyone would gladly avoid.
 However, vanquishing them from your house can easily be done with a homemade fly trap.
 With a little ingenuity and some DIY know-how, you can learn to use standard household items to create different house fly traps along with fruit flies traps.
-You'll even learn which bait works best for a homemade fly trap science project.
+You'll even learn which bait works best for a DIY fly trap science project.